Grimes-Gif/Biomarker-depp/README.md

 #### Choice of metrics
 For our clustering algorithms performance we chose to use sum of square distances to measure the performance of Kmeans, as well as Fowlkes and normalized mutual information for our GMM.

-sum of square distances was appropiate for K means as it is an apt measurement for visualizing the level of distortion across clusters.
+Sum of square distances was appropiate for K means as it is an apt measurement for visualizing the level of distortion across clusters.
 The distances will be very high when points are generally far away from their cluster and low when they are very close, giving a certain sense of 'compactness' to the data.

-Fowlkes-mallow score measures how 'similar' two sets of clustering are based on their labels, more mathematically it is the geometric mean of the pairwise precision and recall.
+Fowlkes-mallow score measures how 'similar' two sets of clustering are based on their labels.
+More mathematically, it is the geometric mean of the pairwise precision and recall.
 This measurement tells us the degree to which our clustering keeps 'true positives', or rather correct classifications of the condition.
 This is useful as we are making a psychiatric classifier and wish to priortise our precision and recall rather than our accuracy.

 Normalized mutual information measures how much the predicted assignments and true assignments 'agree' with each other.
 This value is 1 when there is perfect agreement and 0 when there is no agreement, or in other words the assignment and ground truth are seemingly independent.
 This gives us a certain correlational sense of whether or not our model is accurately predicting data points or not.